AdobeDocs/experience-manager-screens.en/help/user-guide/testing-pocs-pilots-rollouts.md

 ## Summary of Key Terms involved in an Overall Project Plan {#summary-of-key-terms-involved-in-an-overall-project-plan}

-The following section provides an overview on the key terms involved in an overall project plan such as project cycle, actions surrounding hardware testing, Proof Of Concept, pilots and roll outs.
+The following section provides an overview on the key terms involved in an overall project plan, Key terms include project cycle, actions surrounding hardware testing, Proof Of Concept, pilots, and roll outs.

 ### Proof of Concept (POC) {#proof-of-concept-poc}